What is ISO 27001:2018 Information Security Management System?

 - Is there a risk that you need to manage (in which case you select a control??

-- Is there a legal requirement to implement the control (certainly when you look at things like data protection regulations and GDPS that is coming up, this has certain requirements for controls?)
+- Is there a legal requirement to implement the control (indeed, when you look at things like data protection regulations and GDPS that are coming up, this has specific requirements for controls?)

-- Or is there a continual obligation from your customers (who might ask you to implement certain things such as responding to an incident within a certain timeframe)?
+- Or is there a continual obligation from your customers (who might ask you to implement certain things such as responding to an incident within a specific timeframe)?

 So these are some of the things that you might consider.
-Of course, what we do know is; a lot of organizations, when you look at their security they’ve probably implemented many of the controls from the ISO 27001 already. you might call those your baseline controls as well, so it’s also worth looking at what you already have in place.
+Of course, we know that many organizations, when you look at their security, they’ve probably implemented many of the controls from this certification already.
+You might call those your baseline controls as well, so it’s also worth looking at what you already have in place.

 What are the Benefits to My Business?

-Implementing an ISMS to ISO/IEC 27001 system will give the following benefits to your organization:
+Implementing this certification to the system will give the following benefits to your organization:

 -Reduce the need for audits